Resparing/vkdt/DOCUMENTATION/Debug.md

 		- You can have more information than this, such as debugging the objects, but this is enough for most people.

 3. Configure `debug` and `verbose` variables
 	- These variables are for printing information to the stdout.
-The `debug` variable is used for debugging what part of the Vulkan instance creation process VKDT is currently at.
+The `debug` variable is used for debugging what part of the Vulkan Debug Messenger creation process it is currently at.
 The `verbose` variable can be used to check what stage the VKDT Debug Messenger is at

 4. Initialize VKDT Debug Messenger
 	```cpp